KU-BRIC/PTH-pipeline/README.md

 #### Pipeline for filtering of SNV-InDel.

 Filtering is performed to exclude technical errors and variants that are least likely pathogenically effective, such as polymorphisms or variants in intergenic regions.
-The process includes the following steps:
+The process includes the following steps ("too high" or "too low" is subject to a choice of threshold):

 (1) Technical errors: exclude variants identified with too low AF, or too low or too high DP.